Northbound SR-90 closed because of fire

-TUCSON, AZ (KOLD News 13) - Multiple agencies were dispatched to a brush fire along State Route 90 north of Sierra Vista on Thursday, March 21.
+TUCSON, AZ (KOLD News 13) - Multiple agencies were dispatched to a brush fire caused from a vehicle fire at mile post 300 northbound along State Route 90 north of Sierra Vista on Thursday, March 21.

+The brush is burning east about two miles from the highway.
+Multiple fire agencies are on scene.

-The northbound lanes of the highway are closed because of the fire at Milepost 299, according to the Arizona Department of Public Safety.
-Traffic is being detoured at SR-82.
+State Route 90 at Highway 82 North to Interstate 10 is closed for approximately two hours, according to the Arizona Department of Public Safety.

+State Route 90 southbound is currently open, but the public is advised to use caution.

-The fire originated on a tractor-trailer carrying car batteries.
+The fire originated on a Solid Waste truck carrying cargo of car batteries.
 The tractor was able to disconnect from the trailer.

 There is no estimate on when the road will reopen.